 A combination of environmental, social and biological risk factors all matter when considering who develops social anxiety and who doesn’t.
 Because there are many individual factors and variables, we cannot be completely certain what leads to developing social anxiety disorder.

 However, we can continue to study the risk factors and utilize preventive measures to reduce the likelihood.
 We can introduce new and different ways of coping with the symptoms to reduce its impact on functioning.

 We can provide effective and evidence-based treatment to help people with social anxiety disorder reduce suffering.

 Many people with social anxiety disorder suffer in silence for fear of being judged by others.
 Some may not want other people to know that they feel anxious as it causes embarrassment and feelings of shame.

 It can be very lonely and difficult to deal with social anxiety.
 It can sometimes feel as if there is no alternative and anxiety will be a consistent part of life.
 This does not have to be the case.
 There are various types of therapies that can help reduce symptoms.

 Cognitive behavior therapy is an evidence-based and widely used treatment for social anxiety disorder.
 Stress management techniques can help reduce and manage the anxiety.
 Social skills training and practicing new relational skills lead to more fulfilling connections and relationships.

 Talking to a mental health professional is a great place to start with finding relief for anxiety.

-Therapy for anxiety is available at The Counseling Perch Mental Health Counseling, P.C.
+Therapy for social anxiety is available at The Counseling Perch Mental Health Counseling, P.C.
 We aim to improve symptoms, reduce blame, and increase hope.

 The Counseling Perch Mental Health Counseling, P.C. offers counseling to residents in New City, New York and all over Rockland County, Westchester County and New York State via online video platform.
 Call to schedule an appointment.